Record Art as Fine Art – Major Museum & Gallery Shows

 – As part of the 2015 Les Recontres d’Arles international photo exhibition in Arles, France, there was a good-sized album art exhibition that ran from June through September at the Atelier Des Forges titled “TOTAL RECORDS:THE GREAT ADVENTURE OF ALBUM COVER PHOTOGRAPHY” which worked to show the broad range of photographic imagery that’s been used to create some truly-memorable record packages over the years.
 Works by Guy Bourdain, Linda McCartney and many others were included, as was a display of fan-created “Sleevefaces” that combine album images with real people and places.
 In its 55th year, this show ran alongside another exhibit featuring music art, photography and video work collected by the aptly-named LP Company.

-– Visual Vinyl, produced by Heerlen, Netherland’s Schunk Museum and on display from November, 2015 thru March, 2016, was a show at the Museum curated by Harry Prenger that was built around the collection of vinyl record fan and design guru Jan Van Toorn (AKA “JvT”).
+– Visual Vinyl, produced by the Heerlen, Netherlands-based Schunk Museum and which premiered on November 28, 2015, was a show at curated by art and music writer Harry Prenger that was built around the collection of vinyl record fan and design guru Jan Van Toorn (AKA “JvT”).
 According to the museum’s promotional materials, Visual Vinyl was “a major exhibition devoted to record cover art.
 This unique collection of LPs, singles and other vinyl rarities will be exhibited at SCHUNCK* from November 2015 onwards.
 The records form part of the collection of vinyl aficionado and collector, Jan van Toorn, and have never been on public display before…Records and sleeves spanning four decades, with designs representing the work of over a thousand visual artists (with or without the collaboration of “pop” musicians) will be on show.”

-This exhibition included many examples of album covers and packages that were created by well known names from the fine art world, including Andy Warhol, Jean-Michel Basquiat, Salvador Dali, Damien Hirst, Shepard Fairey, Banksy, Mark Ryden, Raymond Pettibon and Jeff Koons, among others.
+This exhibition, which ran through March 13, 2016, included many examples of album covers and packages that were created by well known names from the fine art world, including Andy Warhol, Jean-Michel Basquiat, Salvador Dali, Damien Hirst, Shepard Fairey, Banksy, Mark Ryden, Raymond Pettibon and Jeff Koons, among others.
+A 232-page compendium on the show was published in 2017 and, in addition to photos and description of what was on display, included a complete, 2-part discography of the individual records and compilation albums included in the collection (in alphabetical order, no less!).

 Written and updated July 17 & November 25, 2015 and November 1, 2017 by Mike Goldstein